Application Deadline: January 24, 2020

-MCSWR participants will be housed in private dorm rooms on the campus of the University of Illinois at Urbana-Champaign.
-Each participant will have his/her own room, but likely will share a bathroom with one other person.
+MCSWR participants will be housed in private apartment-style dorm rooms on the campus of the University of South Florida.
+Up to four participants will share a dorm apartment.
+Each participant will have his/her own private room but will share a bathroom with one other person and a kitchen and living area with up to three other people.
 The dorm is air conditioned with wireless internet throughout.
-Participants will have access to the fitness center, and parking is included.
-Housing is provided at no cost to the participants.
+Housing is provided at no cost to participants.

-All breakfasts and lunches will be provided at the retreat.
-Group dinners will also be part of the retreat on two nights, and the dormitory cafeteria will be available on the other nights.
-There also is a large variety of restaurant options for those who wish to venture off at their own cost for dinner.
+All breakfasts, lunches, and dinners will be provided at the retreat.
+There is also a large variety of restaurant options for those who wish to dine at their own cost.

-Plan to arrive at the Retreat no later than 5:00 pm on July 16.
+Plan to arrive at the retreat no later than 5:00 pm on Monday, July 20.
 Participants will meet for dinner and an orientation session.
-The schedule for the Retreat is:
+The retreat schedule is as follows:

-Applications should be sent to: Dr. John Caughlin, University of Illinois at Urbana-Champaign, firstname.lastname@example.org
+Applications should be sent to: Dr. LaKesha Anderson, Director of Academic and Professional Affairs, National Communication Association, at firstname.lastname@example.org.

 - Applicant meets all eligibility requirements